pcardotatgit/Umbrella_Catch_The_Flag/readme.md

 Question 2 : There is one link to a Malicious domain in this page.
 What is the name of this malicious domain ?

-Question 3 : What are the categories to which beling this malicious domain ?
+Question 3 : What are the categories to which belong this malicious domain ?

 Question 4 : What is the registrant country of this malicious domain ?